Psychology 1A: Biological and Cognitive PSYCH1001

 Requirements of Entry

 Entry to the class is guaranteed to new university entrants who put the UCAS Psychology code on their UCAS form as part of their application to Glasgow University and who firmly accepted an unconditional offer or a confirmed conditional offer of a place to study Psychology either single or joint honours.
-All other students or returning students may have to enter a ballot for the remaining places up to a class limit of 600.
+The class will then be open to all other students or returning students up to a class limit of 600.

 Coursework (60%) AND Degree Exam (40%).
 The degree exam will last 1 hour and take place at the completion of the course in December.